NetzwergX/netzwergx.github.io/_posts/2012-08-29-group-posts-by-month-and-year-jekyll.md

 * Month changes
 * Year changes

-When only the month changes, the month list has to be closed, and then re-opened and the month header has to be included.
+When only the month changes, the month list has to be closed, then re-opened and the month header has to be included.

-When the year changes, both the month list and the year list have to be closed and then re-opened with appropriate headers.
+When the year changes, both, the month list and the year list have to be closed and then re-opened with appropriate headers.

-One trap i almost fell into was that while the year might change, the month might not.
-Consider the situation where there was no blog post for a year, e.g. one Post in May 2010 and one in May 2011.
+One trap I almost fell into was that while the year might change, the month might not.
+Consider the situation when there has not been a blog post for a year, e.g. one post in May 2010 and one in May 2011.
 While iterating through the posts array, the year will change, but the month will not.
-I know it's an edge-case that might not apply to the real world, but i wanted to be thorough.
+I know it's an edge-case that might not apply to the real world, but I wanted to be thorough.

 Implementation